Back to Delaware

 Limits and Unknowns

-• This Act does not apply to schools participating in the Community Eligibility Provision, Provision 1, Provision 2, or Provision 3.
+• This law does not apply to schools already using federal programs like Community Eligibility Provision, Provision 1, Provision 2, or Provision 3.

 Bill History